“Here we all are then…”

 No.4 this site: Chris is fully aware of the site and supplied several musings to be put on-line.
 Due to my starting this site and informing him of it he then decided the time had come to start up his own site which was at sidkipper.co.uk then at www.spineless.idps.co.uk (unfortunately it has now gone offine since he retired)

-Please refer to the copyright info (link also at the foot of the page) in order to get quite confused.
+Please refer to the copyright info in order to get quite confused.

 I hope you enjoy the site!
 Somehow I became the Kipper’s number 1 fan!